austin-py/ArtificialLife/README.md

   - Depth: 0.01 - 1.01
   - Width: 0.01 - 2.01

-  They were made to only move backwards away from the viewer on a 1D plane for now.
+  They can branch to the left, towards the viewer, or upwards.

 TO RUN:
 ===================
-Simply run "python3 main.py" and it will simulate 10 snakes for 100 frames each.
-For some reason it changes the view on snakes 2-10, but these can be slowed down and played with using the constants.py
+Simply run "python3 main.py" and it will simulate 10 creatures for 100 frames each.
+For some reason it changes the view on creatures 2-10, but these can be slowed down and played with using the constants.py